EjikeJosephUche/typescriptRestApi/README.md

 /src                             # This is the source folder where all my typscript code resides /controllers
-    - NoteController.ts          # The Controller responsible for handling HTTP requests /models
+    - NoteController.ts          # The Controller responsible for handling HTTP requests /middleware
+    - loggingMiddleware.ts       # this logs requests to requestLogs.txt
+    - validateNote.middleware.ts  # This validates the note before they are sent to the server /models
     - NoteModel.ts               # Mongoose schema for Note Item
+  /routes
+    - note.route.ts              # Routing for my endpoints
   /services
     - NoteService.ts             # This Service layer contains the logic for interacting with the Database
   - db.ts                        # MongoDB connection setup